 What started as a grassroots movement among university endowment funds has spread into a much broader global movement.
 In the first nine months of 2014, the number of commitments of divestment from universities, churches, philanthropic foundations and government and private pension plans, had more than doubled.
 A recent study by Arabella Advisors tracking the divestment movement reports that over $50 billion dollars of institutional money has left fossil fuel stocks since the movement began.

 The Copenhagen Accord (2009) saw governments from around the world (including Canada, the U.S., China, the U.K. and all the members of the Eurpean Union) agree that action must be taken to keep global temperature increases to two degrees Celsius below pre-industrial levels.
 The latest report from the Intergovernmental Panel on Climate Change suggests that global temperatures have already risen, or will soon, one degree above this level.
-As a result, recent research1 suggests that the world can only utilize 20 per cent of the current global proven fossil reserves to keep within the accepted level of global warming.
+As a result, recent research1 suggests that the world can only utilize 20% of the current global proven fossil reserves to keep within the accepted level of global warming.

 A recent white paper from Martin Grosskopf & Hyewon Kong, prominent Canadian SRI managers who work as sub-advisors for AGF Investments, had the following comments on this potential investment risk: